 Off road cycling remains close to Cadel’s heart.
 In his 2009 autobiography, Cadel Evans: Close to Flying, he wrote about the joy and visceral pleasure that riding mountain bikes has brought him over the years.

 When you have a good day mountain biking … it is close to the feeling of flying.
 With an uninterrupted path of single-track it can seem like you’re floating through a forest.
 The rush of constant sound, like the wind past your ears, is amplified by the noise generated by wide tyres on the terrain; it drums out of beat at times to the thud of tree roots, rocks and all else that litters the way.
 And then comes the contributions from the body.
 The pulse of breath and heart – both rising from surges of adrenaline and effort – add to a soundtrack on this simple machine and you’re in nature’s playground.
 You float … drift … sweep.
 Through turns you delve deeper into the path ahead, diving around the next turn and into the unknown.

-The National Museum of Australia wishes to thank Jason Bakker (Director of Signature Sport and Cadel Evans' manager), Josh Boyd (Echelon Sports), Warren Meade (Bicycle Passion), Trevor Nix (The Cyclery) and Robbie McEwen (Robbie McEwen Cycling) for their assistance in acquiring these two bicycles.
+The National Museum of Australia thanks Jason Bakker (Director of Signature Sport and Cadel Evans' manager), Josh Boyd (Echelon Sports), Warren Meade (Bicycle Passion), Trevor Nix (The Cyclery) and Robbie McEwen (Robbie McEwen Cycling) for their assistance in acquiring these two bicycles.